YuxianliDH/yuxianli.github.io/_talks/QE-topic.md

 location: "Online (ZOOM)"
 ---

-The main research topic I will follow during my PhD study in SMU (see more details in [slides](https://haoxintu.github.io/files/qe-slides.pdf)).
+The main research topic I am quite interested in during my PhD study in SMU (see more details in [slides](https://haoxintu.github.io/files/qe-slides.pdf)).